Prime-Holding/widget_toolkit/packages/widget_toolkit/doc/edit-address.md

 `import 'package:widget_toolkit/edit_address.dart';`

-Additional step is the requirement to add the EditAddressTheme as a extension to your ThemeData.
+Additional step is the requirement to add the `EditAddressTheme` as an extension to your `ThemeData`.

 as an example: